What is DVT?

 - Feelings of heaviness or tightness in the legs or thighs

-Dr. Farshad Malekmehr is a board-certified cardiovascular surgeon.
-He has a special interest in treating patients with DVT and pulmonary embolism.
+Board-certified cardiovascular surgeon, Dr. Farshad Malekmehr has a special interest in treating patients with DVT and pulmonary embolism.
 His education included an undergraduate study at UCLA and CSUN with honors degree.
-He subsequently received his medical degree from the George Washington University School of Medicine in Washington DC.
+He then received his medical degree from the George Washington University School of Medicine in Washington DC.